 Introduction to professional nursing; topics include health promotion and health care delivery systems, professional roles and standards, nurse-client relationships, and theoretical basis for nursing practice.
-Concurrent enrollment in NURS 111, 113, 114, and 115.
+Concurrent enrollment in NURS 111, 112, 113, and 114.
 These courses are linked; failure in one course requires repeat of all concurrent courses.
 Prerequisite: Consent of Instructional Unit.
 [GE]

-FOUNDATIONS OF NURSING PRACTICE
+FOUNDATIONS OF CLINICAL NURSING

 Introduction to nursing practice in the community setting with emphasis on direct patient care of the older adult.
-Concurrent enrollment is required in NURS 110, 113, 114, and 115.
-Prerequisite: Consent of the Instructional Unit.
+Concurrent enrollment is required in NURS 110, 112, 113, and 114.
+These courses are linked; failure in one course requires repeat of all concurrent courses.
+Prerequisite: Consent of Instructional Unit.
 [GE]